On today’s date in 1965, Pierre Trudeau won his first seat in the House of Commons as a Liberal MP for Mount Royal.

 Trudeau was popular with many Canadians as “Trudeaumania” swept the country.

 He was narrowly re-elected in 1972, forming a minority government with the NDP’s support.
 After being re-elected with a majority in 1974, the Liberal Party was defeated in 1979 – leading to Trudeau’s decision to resign as party leader and retire from public life – but the following year, he returned as prime minister.

 Trudeau remained in power until June 30, 1984.

 Trudeau’s son Justin has served as Canada’s 23rd prime minister since 2015.

 CANADA POST TRIBUTE

-On July 1, 2001, Canada Post issued a domestic-rate stamp to commemorate Trudeau’s life and career.
+On July 1, 2001, Canada Post issued a domestic-rate stamp to commemorate the elder Trudeau’s life and career.

-Printed by Ashton Potter, the stamp was printed using seven-colour lithography and measures 32 mm by 40 mm (vertical).
+Printed by Ashton Potter, the stamp was printed using seven-colour lithography and measures 32 millimetres by 40 millimetres (vertical).